frc2609/rapid-react-robot-code-2022/src/main/java/frc/robot/driving.md

 ## Setup
 Make sure the arm is moved to the lowest position

-Next, enable the robot and move the hooks into (_)
+Next, enable the robot and move the hooks so that the INNER hook is on the far end of the arm.
+Disable and re-enable the robot again (this resets the hook encoder).

 ## Controls